4 Bedroom Home in Martinsville - $229,000

-Opportunity.
-Large home with 3235 SF, and an indoor pool.
-Features include a sunken living room with hardwood floors, an office, and 4 bedrooms, plus plenty of parking all on your secluded lot of 4.323 acres.
-Nearby parks and rivers and trails for recreation, canoeing, hiking, and enjoying the outdoors, or you can enjoy the indoor pool year round.
-One of a kind house, needs TLC and updates.
+Wonderful opportunity.
+Brick home on 4.323 acres featuring 3,235 Sf with an indoor pool, sunken living room with fireplace and hardwood floors.
+Patio and dining room, plus an office.
+All this and near parks, rivers and trails for canoeing and hiking, or just enjoy the indoor pool year round.
+One of kind home.
+Needs TLC and updates.
 Will not finance FHA, VA, or USDA.
 All information to be verified by purchaser.

 4 Bedroom Home in Martinsville - $229,000

-Note: UPDATED: White Toyota truck sought after 8-year-old child seriously injured in hit-and-run in Henry County